TheCompSciNoob/priva-no-see/main/README.md

     * Left button: calibrate light level when it is dark.
     * Right button: calibrate light level when there is light.
 * Slide Switch Right: Calibrate manual override time
-    * Left button: Reset manual override time.
+    * Left button: Switch between timer mode and continuous mode.
+Rainbow colored LEDs represent timer mode, and white LEDs represent continuous mode.
-    * Right button: Hold down to increment the length of a manual override.
+    * Right button: Only works in timer mode.
+Hold down to increment the length of a manual override.
 A minute is incremented every time an LED lights up.